bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The [event listener](https://dom.spec.whatwg.org/#concept-event-listener) is appended to target’s [event listener list](https://dom.spec.whatwg.org/#eventtarget-event-listener-list) and is not appended if it has the same [type](https://dom.spec.whatwg.org/#event-listener-type), [callback](https://dom.spec.whatwg.org/#event-listener-callback), and [capture](https://dom.spec.whatwg.org/#event-listener-capture).

-[EventTarget/removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener "The removeEventListener() method of the EventTarget interface removes from the target an event listener previously registered with EventTarget.addEventListener().
-The event listener to be removed is identified using a combination of the event type, the event listener function itself, and various optional options that may affect the matching process; see Matching event listeners for removal.")
+[EventTarget/removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener 'The removeEventListener() method of the EventTarget interface removes from the target an event listener previously registered with EventTarget.addEventListener().
+The event listener to be removed is identified using a combination of the event type, the event listener function itself, and various optional options that may affect the matching process; see Matching event listeners for removal.')

 In all current engines.